DynamoDS/RefineryPrimer/2-getting-started/2-05_refinery-processes.md

 To run an optioneering process in Refinery, follow these steps:

-* Open Refinery from the View Menu in Dynamo
+* Launch Refinery from the Refinery menu in Dynamo
-* Create a new study and select **Randomise** as the generation method
+* Create a new study and select **Randomize** as the generation method
 * Under Inputs make sure that all the desired inputs are present
 * For inputs that should not change on each run, set the desired value and uncheck the box alongside it
 * Under Outputs ensure each output defined in the graph is listed